 - Defendant unlawfully and willfully touched another person in an offensive or harmful manner.

-Battery PC Section 242 and Spousal Battery PC Section 243
+Battery Penal Code Section 242 PC

 California Penal Code Section 242 defines the crime of battery as any willful and unlawful use of force or violence upon another person.
-In California law battery is a misdemeanor crime and the defendant can face up to six months in a county jail and a fine of up to $2,000.
+In California, law battery is a misdemeanor crime and the defendant can face up to six months in county jail and a fine of up to $2,000.

-- Current of former spouse
+- A current or a former spouse

 - Parent of the child